General Graduation Information

 - Closed captioning is provided for the webcast.

 Health and Safety

 - Face coverings in Thompson Boling Arena are a personal decision.
 Please respect the choices of all commencement guests.
 Review campus face covering guidance.

 Yes, all ceremonies will be webcast live on the commencement website.

 Each participating graduate may bring guests.
-There are currently no plans to require guest tickets or limit the number of guests per graduate for the spring ceremonies.
+There are currently no plans to require guest tickets or limit the number of guests per graduate for the fall ceremonies.
 Graduates will be contacted if anything changes.

 Thompson-Boling Arena Information

 Yes, colleges, departments, and affinity groups may host their own graduation celebrations.
 Several annual spring campus-wide traditions, including I Heart UT Week and Torch Night: A Farewell to Thee, typically take place at the end of the school year to celebrate graduates.